Svinia: Population

 Svinia consists of two settlements of similar size, one inhabited by Slovaks and the other by Romani.
 The Svinia Romani settlement was visited and "discovered" by Canadian anthropologists in 1993, and became the subject of the documentary film The Gypsies of Svinia.
-The team was shocked at the appalling and unsanitary living conditions, the 100% unemployment, and the deep racial divide between white Svinia and Romani Svinia.
+The team was shocked at the appalling and unsanitary living conditions, the 100% unemployment rate, and the divisions between white Svinia and Romani Svinia.
 Svinia has since become infamous in Europe and has been the subject of studies, books and films.
 International projects to improve life for the Romani in Svinia have been ongoing since the 1990s.
+In 2019, Roma constituted an estimated 65% of the population of the municipality.